 Are Burglar Bars Legal?

 Home security is important for any home, and between wireless security cameras and window alarms, it’s easy to set up a DIY system that works for you.
-If you’re particularly worried about the lower levels on your home, burglar bars are one popular way to stop someone from breaking in.
+If you’re particularly worried about the lower levels on your home, window security bars and or burglar bars are one popular way to stop someone from breaking in.
 But are burglar bars legal?
 Let’s take a look at how burglar bars are used and what to know about potential restrictions.

 Burglar bars are relatively thin metal beams that fit either vertically or horizontally over your window to prevent someone from getting in.
 The bars are too close together to squeeze through and they’re affixed to your home so strongly that a would-be intruder would need major tools to remove them.
 Bars are often painted the same color as the exterior of the homes so they blend in.
 Burglar bars are sometimes called window security bars, so if you’re looking into local laws you should also search under that term.